opengeospatial/EDR-API-Sprint/Final_Report_of_EDR_API_Sprint.md

 ## Issues arising and resolved
 Issue #03 and #09 Trajectories: which time specification?
 The EDR API specification uses ISO8601 style of notation to specify dates and times for query parameters.
 This is very convenient and understandable for users.
-However, the Trajectory query specifies time as a number of seonds since the Unix epoch.
-This is specified in the Well Known Text (WKT) standard for defining lines/trajectories by uning LINESTRING.
+However, the Trajectory query specifies time as a number of seconds since the Unix epoch.
+This is specified in the Well Known Text (WKT) standard for defining lines/trajectories by using LINESTRING.
 This makes time into a proper coordinate, enabling easier software calculations, though the units are not easily comprehended by users.
 It was agreed to keep the two different approaches, as both had merits, and disadvantages, and elicit wider feed back from the OGC Members, OAB and the public.
-A mitigation may be to incorporate an easy to use service to convernt between the two different time representations.
+A mitigation may be to incorporate an easy to use service to convert between the two different time representations.

 Issue #04 Point, timeseries at a point, and vertical profile at a point: which combinations?
 Would the current EDR API specification allow simultaneously both a time series and a vertical profile at a point?
 I.e. A 2D array of values would be returned.
 At present, the Point query only allows a time series at a point or a vertical profile at a point, but not both.
 It was agreed to stay with these minimal cases.
 The general 2D vertical timeseries is not widely used outside of meteorology, where it is known as a Hovmöller diagram.